-Over the next five years, EASAC will place increased emphasis on:
+Over the next two years, EASAC will continue to place emphasis on:

-- building stronger links with its core constituencies: - the European Commission, especially those institutions most closely related to EASAC's core programmes (such as DG Environment, DG Sante, DG Agriculture and DG Energy) - the EU Parliament exploiting different avenues for reaching its members (MEPs) e.g. national parliamentarian groups, EU-wide political parties and working groups; - o the European Council, through EASAC's member academies; - o the High Level Group, which is the core part of the SAM - encouraging member academies to engage proactively with their national governments and representatives (e.g. in EU Parliament, on the European Council, in Permanent Representations in Brussels, and city and regional representatives who implement EU policies); - timing its reports to coincide with "hot" topics, EU policy agendas and milestones; - more rigorous dissemination and outreach including launch events, briefings in Brussels and Strasbourg, publishing two-page summaries of reports, targeted marketing, and using conventional and social media channels more creatively; - horizon scanning for future, as yet unanticipated, policy challenges; - its partnership within the SAPEA project, as a formal but independent arm of the European Commission's SAM; - customer focus balancing bottom up (supply driven) and top down (demand driven) work, independently and through its partnership in SAPEA, including exploring commissioning models; - cross-/multi-/interdisciplinary perspectives whether independently or through SAPEA - so that interventions are more comprehensive; this could include the codesign of projects through EASAC steering panels (energy, environment, biosciences) and a more flexible approach to the current three core programmes; - having a voice on critical policy-for-science issues, whether independently, in partnership with other networks, or through SAPEA.
+- building stronger links with its core constituencies: - the European Commission, especially those institutions most closely related to EASAC's core programmes (such as DG Environment, DG Sante, DG Agriculture and DG Energy); - the EU Parliament exploiting different avenues for reaching its members (MEPs) e.g. national parliamentarian groups, EU-wide political parties and working groups; - o the European Council, through EASAC's member academies; - the Group of EU Chief Scientific Advisors or High-Level Group, which is the core part of the SAM; - o the newly formed European Scientific Advisory Board on Climate Change. - encouraging member academies to engage proactively with their national governments and representatives (e.g. in EU Parliament, on the European Council, in Permanent Representations in Brussels, and city and regional representatives who implement EU policies); - timing its reports to coincide with "hot" topics, EU policy agendas and milestones; - more rigorous dissemination and outreach including online and, where practicable, hybrid and in-person launch events, virtual and in-person briefings in Brussels and Strasbourg, publishing two-page summaries of reports, targeted marketing, and using conventional and social media channels more creatively; - horizon scanning for future, as yet unanticipated, policy challenges; - its cooperation with the SAPEA project, as a formal but independent arm of the European Commission's Science Advisory Mechanism (SAM); - customer focus balancing "bottom up" and "top down" work, independently and through its cooperation with SAPEA, including exploring commissioning models; - cross-/multi-/interdisciplinary perspectives -so that interventions are more comprehensive; this could include the co-design and co-delivery of projects across the EASAC steering panels (energy, environment, biosciences) and a more flexible approach to the current three core programmes; - having a voice on critical policy-for-science issues, whether independently, in partnership with other networks, or through SAPEA.